oracle/olcut/README.md

 used in [Tribuo](https://tribuo.org) to record a trainer and dataset configuration.
 It can optionally include
 non-configurable state.
-It supports conversion to a marshalled format which can be easily serialised and deserialised from JSON.
+It supports conversion to a marshalled format which can be easily serialised and deserialised from JSON or protobuf.

 Provenance objects can be converted back into a list of configurations, which can be used to recreate the config file that generated that provenance.
 This can be used